fritzali/bachelor/README.md

-# Bachelor
+# Neutrinos via Charm Decays in Astrophysical Sources

-Bachelor of Science in Physics
+This repository contains works created by myself in order to obtain the degree **Bachelor of Science in Physics** at **Technische Universität Dortmund** with external supervision at **Ruhr Universität Bochum**